 Emerging evidence suggests that doubling the dose of LNG EC for people with body mass index (BMI) of 30 kg/m2 or greater may be a reasonable approach.
 (Note: it might be confusing for providers and patients to switch between weight and BMI, but studies are not consistent in using one measure or the other which further complicates how we talk about the evidence and make recommendations.)
 In one study, the serum concentration of LNG after taking a standard 1.5 mg dose was about 50% lower in people with BMI greater than 30 kg/m2, compared with those with BMI less than 25 kg/m2.
 Doubling the dose of LNG EC (from 1.5 mg to 3.0 mg) in the higher-BMI group produced serum concentration levels similar to those in lower BMI group who had taken the regular dose (1.5 mg).
 This is a small pharmacokinetic study that did not measure endpoints more directly related to effectiveness, like ovulation or pregnancy, and it doesn’t directly recommend using the double dose of LNG.
 However, based on this study some guidelines do recommend a double dose of LNG EC when other options are not available.

-The American Society of Emergency Contraception (ASEC) created this quick reference guide for providers on the current research in 2017.
+This American Society of Emergency Contraception (ASEC) statement details recommendations for providers based on the most current research.

 Balancing effectiveness and access